joelparkerhenderson/maker-taker-solver-as-aws-lambda-java/README.md

 Output:

-  * A greeting that says "Hello" (we use this for our testing)
+  * A greeting that says "Hello" that we use for testing

   * A list of solver pairs